release-engineering/koji-dojo/README.md

 The client container mounts all exposed volumes from the hub.
 During initialization, it installs the Koji client RPM in `/opt/koji/noarch` (built by the hub during its own initialization), then uses the SSL configurations under `/opt/koji-clients` to generate `/root/.koji/config` with headings like `koji-testuser`.
 Next it symlinks `/usr/local/koji` to corresponding script names (eg. `koji-testuser`) under `/root/bin`.

 Finally, the client container sets up SSH host keys and starts the SSHd daemon.
 It prints the IP address and port for this SSHd instance to the docker log.

+## Web Browser Certificates

+Certificates for the various accounts created during hub container initialization can be found at `/opt/koji-clients`.

+Install the corresponding cert in your browser to enable logins.
+In Chrome, for example, this can be done via UI or via the command line by using pk12util:

+`pk12util -d sql:$HOME/.pki/nssdb -i /opt/koji-clients/testuser/client_browser_cert.p12 -W mypassword`